-Searching for new drug targets in triple negative and inflammatory breast cancers
+- Laboratory studies are ongoing to identify new drug targets in triple negative and inflammatory breast cancers.

-Dr. Aaronson is also interested in how inflammatory breast cancer cells interact with the tumor microenvironment.
-His group is actively pursuing possible therapeutic strategies to specifically target this aggressive type of breast cancer, while continuing to explore other signaling pathways that contribute to some breast cancers.
+Another area of interest of Dr. Aaronson’s laboratory is inflammatory breast cancer, a rare but very aggressive form of the breast cancer.
+His group has been actively pursuing possible therapeutic strategies to specifically target inflammatory breast cancer, while continuing to explore other signaling pathways that contribute to some breast cancers.

 Collectively, Dr. Aaronson's research has led to important discoveries in triple negative, HER2-positive, and inflammatory breast cancers that will lead to better diagnostics and treatments for these diseases.